Wiser Wealth: As New Years Approaches, Some Opportunity Zone Benefits Are Poised to Expire - NewsBreak

 Bisnow recently put out a post on how on the very first day of 2022, new investors will no longer receive a 10% reduction on their deferred capitals gains taxes.
 Seeing as this benefit has been part of the investment deal since it was originally created in 2017, many are understandably not happy about this change.

 However, analysts have been quick to assuage concern over the severity of this decision.
-The tax perk will certainly be missed, but opportunity zones will still continue to offer their other, more significant benefits.
+The qualified opportunity zones tax perk will certainly be missed, but opportunity zones will still continue to offer their other, more significant benefits.

 Fred Hubler, Chief Wealth Strategist for Creative Capital Wealth Management Group has been using opportunity zones since they were authorized.
 “We’ve been using opp zone strategies to help clients sell equity gains at record highs and defer the tax on those gains.”